ossiHQ/adventofcode2021/README.md

-# adventofcode2021
-My journey through AdventOfCode2021
+# Welcome to my journey trough Advent Of Code 2021